geoportal-arcal/geoportal-arcal.github.com/_posts/qgis/0001-01-07-creating-vector-layers.md

 ### 5. Editing attributes name and type

-Be sure to have the "Table manager" installed and DBF manager downloaded on your computer.
+Be sure to have the "Table manager" plugin installed and DBF manager downloaded on your computer.

 File to be used in that tutorial is: